+Have you forgotten the most important hardware spec?
 You’ve spent years conceptualizing and designing an innovative embedded project, device or system and are finally ready to start choosing the hardware that will power it.
-You’ve created a list of specifications and are being diligent in ensuring that every component meets your requirements.
-But there’s one important hardware factor that may not have made your list, or that you don’t realize needs to be addressed this early in the process.
+You start by creating a list of specifications and you are being diligent in ensuring that every component meets your requirements – don’t forget the most important hardware spec!
+It may not have made your list, or maybe you don’t realize that it needs to be addressed this early in the process.
 The scary part is, ignoring this key spec can have lasting ramifications for the future of your project.

 Hardware lifecycle management is the process of assessing and planning for the overall design, roll-out and maintenance of IT infrastructure.
 In the embedded world, effective lifecycle management can be the difference between the success and failure of any project.
 While it’s often thought of as something to be addressed only after deployment, lifecycle management is important to consider long before the first component is ever purchased.

 First Thing’s First – Identify Long Lifecycle Products

 The biggest step you can take toward ensuring a longer lifecycle for your project is to identify and understand the lifecycle of the products you’re selecting for it.
 A motherboard with a, “three year lifecycle” may sound appealing, but if the board’s original release date was two and a half years ago you run the risk of developing on a platform that will soon be unavailable or unsupported by the manufacturer.
 Component lifecycle shouldn’t be a question reserved for the end of your project development, but should be a deciding factor in each and every hardware choice.

 Choosing an industrial PC involves so many factors that it can be overwhelming, even for the most seasoned IT pro, to consider everything.
 The complexity involved in identifying and purchasing the ideal hardware is part of the reason why it’s important to work with a reliable hardware provider with experience in matching a wide range of projects with the right computer system.